-Note: Microwave ovens, cordless telephones, and other access points do not degrade the network performance of the 802.11a radio or the S-UHF radio.
+Note: Microwave ovens, cordless telephones, and other access points do not degrade the network performance of the 802.11a radio.

 Microwave Ovens

 Microwave ovens operate in the same frequency band as 802.11b and OpenAir radios; therefore, if you use a microwave oven within range of your wireless network, you may notice network performance degradation.
 Both your microwave oven and your wireless network will continue to function, but you may want to consider relocating your microwave oven out of range of your access point.